-As a result of applying the assessment methodology (Section 2.2), not the DE NIR's own categorisation indicated above.
+&lt;sup>23 As a result of applying the assessment methodology (Section 2.2), not the DE NIR's own categorisation indicated above.

-The German NIR indicates the following: "The initial phase of the market introduction of alternative drivetrain technologies is a special challenge because sufficiently dense supply infrastructure is a necessary condition for alternative fuels to be broadly accepted by the users.
 The objective of the measures taken by the Federal Government and the federal states is to overcome this barrier while ensuring European interoperability through uniform standards".